AleksandraCislowski/AleksandraCislowski/README.md

 I like unicorns 🦄, cats 🐱, computer 💻 and board games 🎲, fantasy books 📚 and TV-series 📺 and of course Pokemons 🧚‍♀️

- 🔭 I’m currently working on new side project called Wellness Panel!
+ 🔭 When I'm not occupied on GitLab with projects related to my current employment, I’m coding in my free time here, on a new side project called Wellness Panel!

 Welcome to my GitHub!